-According to the association interpretation proposed by Perner and Ruffman [59,60; see also Ref.
-61], when infants in VOE, AL, and helping tasks watch agents act on objects, they form associations that encode "configurations of persons relating to objects" [60, p.
+According to the association interpretation proposed by Perner and Ruffman [60,61; see also 62], when infants in VOE, AL, and helping tasks watch agents act on objects, they form associations that encode "configurations of persons relating to objects" [61,p.
 462]; these associations then guide infants' responses.
-For example, when infants in a VOE task see familiarization events in which an agent hides a toy in one location, they form an association linking the agent, the toy, and its hiding location; this association then leads the infants to look longer when a test event deviates from the association (e.g., when the agent searches for the toy in a different location).
-However, numerous experiments on SS1 mental states contradict the notion that infants merely form associations [44-56; see also Ref.
-62].
-For instance, in many VOE tasks, infants in one condition look longer at the test event that deviates from the familiarization events, but infants in other, very similar conditions do not.
-To illustrate, after watching familiarization events in which an agent repeatedly grasps object-A, infants look longer in test if the agent now grasps object-B, but only if object-B is both present and visible to the agent during the familiarization events, so that infants have evidence that the agent prefers object-A over object-B [47,52,53,63].
-These different looking-patterns indicate that infants do not merely form associations but consider (at the very least) the motivational and realityincongruent informational states that underlie agents' actions.
+For example, when infants in a VOE task see familiarization events in which an agent hides a toy in one location, they form an association linking the agent, the toy, and its hiding location; this association then leads the infants to look longer when a test event deviates from the association (e.g. when the agent searches for the toy in a different location).
+However, numerous experiments on SS1 mental states contradict the notion that infants merely form associations [45-57; see also 63].
+For instance, in many VOE tasks, infants in one condition look longer at the test event that deviates from the familiarization events, but infants in other very similar conditions do not.
+To illustrate, after watching familiarization events in which an agent repeatedly grasps object-A, infants look longer at test events if the agent now grasps object-B, but only if object-B is both present and visible to the agent during the familiarization events, so that infants have evidence that the agent prefers object-A over object-B [48,53,54,64].
+These different lookingpatterns indicate that infants do not merely form associations but consider (at the very least) the motivational and reality-incongruent informational states that underlie agents' actions.

-According to the unusual-event interpretation suggested by Buttelmann et al. [38], infants in VOE false-belief tasks do not really attribute false beliefs to agents: they merely "take special notice of unusual events" [38, p.
+According to the unusual-event interpretation suggested by Buttelmann et al. [39], infants in VOE false-belief tasks do not really attribute false beliefs to agents: they merely "take special notice of unusual events" [39,p.
 2].
-This interpretation is derived from Haith's [64]

-controversial claim that infants look longer at unexpected events in VOE physical-reasoning tasks simply because these events (e.g., an object floating in midair) are odd or unusual (for a rejoinder, see [65]).
-Haith's claim cannot be extended to VOE false-belief tasks, however, because the unexpected events in these tasks (e.g., an agent reaching for a box) are in no way odd or unusual.
+This interpretation is derived from Haith's [65] controversial claim that infants look longer at unexpected events in VOE physical-reasoning tasks simply because these events (e.g. an object floating in midair) are odd or unusual (for a rejoinder, see [66]).
+Haith's claim cannot be extended to VOE false-belief tasks, however, because the unexpected events in these tasks (e.g. an agent reaching for a box) are in no way odd or unusual.
 Indeed, in many VOE false-belief tasks, the event that is unexpected in one false-belief condition is the same event that is expected in another false-belief condition.
 Across conditions, events are unexpected only because they depict agents who fail to act in accordance with their false beliefs.